 No investment is permitted in the shares or bonds of Kingfisher plc, or Companies majority owned by Kingfisher plc, other than indirectly through investment in pooled funds.
 The exposure to Kingfisher through pooled funds is less than 0.1% of total scheme assets.

 15. Concentration of investment

-Securities, pooled investment vehicles and equity holdings, which are either significant or exceed 5% of the total net assets of the Scheme are as follows:
+Securities which exceed 5% of the total net assets of the Scheme, excluding pooled investment vehicles and gilts, are as follows: